DavidUdell/sparse_circuit_discovery/README.markdown

   currently required, and Windows pathing will probably not play nice with the repo.

+- You're safe ignoring an Exception ignored error at cleanup after running `fast.py`, about an `AGraph` object.

 ## Project Status
 Current version is 1.1.1.